 We are excited to not only work directly with women and girls, but also to address the root causes used to justify many of the horrific cultural practices that the women and girls who come to us for help deal with, while protecting even more girls along the way.

 Moving forward, the Foundation is now better positioned to put Ayaan’s ideas into practice and to achieve that, we rely on three strategic pillars: Align, Alert, and Activate.
 Fortunately, Ayaan is not the only one who is speaking out about dangerous cultural practices and the need for combatting political Islam.
 We work to align with these other voices – activists, intellectuals, and Islamic religious scholars – to amplify theirs and Ayaan’s message to accomplish a similar vision.
 We continue to alert students and youth, legislators, law enforcement, professionals, the media, and opinion leaders about dangerous traditional practices and their root causes.
 We also work to activate those groups to take action as we continue to ourselves.

 The AHA Foundation seeks to align the work of Muslim reformers, ex-Muslims, Islamic religious scholars, and intellectuals so as to form a cascade of networks, all fighting Islamism.
 In 2017, we laid the groundwork for the launch of this initiative through several methods, with an eye towards significant growth in this programmatic area in 2018.

 In the spring of 2017, the AHA Foundation hosted a luncheon with several stakeholders to begin developing this initiative by discussing the existing state of affairs, the key players involved, and the steps that will need to be taken.

 The Foundation also launched its campus program, which gathered together Muslim reformers, ex-Muslims, and intellectuals as part of its summer training program.
-The campus program was named the Critical Thinking Unit and its training brought many renowned speakers and activists together.
+The campus program was named the Critical Thinking Fellowship and its training brought many renowned speakers and activists together.

 Through the campus program, as well as upcoming events, the AHA Foundation is excited to put our Founder’s work into action by addressing Islamism.